Why Apple Watch Water Resistance Fails

 β Apple Watch SE (current)

-No Fix No Fee.
-12-month warranty on all repairs completed.
+Assessment: from R599. warranty on all repairs completed.
 Apple Watch resealing service also available.

-Apple Watch Water Damage β FAQs
+Apple Watch Water Damage, FAQs

 Apple Watch water resistance degrades over time.
 The seals around the Digital Crown and sensors wear with daily use.
 After a drop or impact, the water resistance may be compromised without any visible external damage.
 Saltwater, pool chlorine, soap, and shampoo all degrade seals faster than fresh water.
 Apple recommends resealing Apple Watch water resistance annually.